Following the Lam-rim Stages in Progressive Order

 I wouldn’t quite call this “great compassion,” though.
 Compassion in general is the wish for others to be free of suffering and the causes of suffering.
 That’s sufficient here.
-Great compassion is where we wish for everyone to be free of the deepest type of suffering, the all-encompassing affecting suffering from having recurring aggregates.
-Its great in the sense that it is extended equally to absolutely every limited being with the same intensity as that of a loving mother fro her only child.
+Great compassion is where we wish for everyone to be free of the deepest type of suffering, the all-pervasively affecting suffering from having recurring aggregates.
+It’s great in the sense that it is extended equally to absolutely every limited being with the same intensity as that of a loving mother for her only child.
 This might be a bit too much to include in our development of the lam-rim here.

 Developing the Initial Level Motivation

 We’ve already looked at how to become a person of the initial scope.
 It’s not simply a matter of studying the contents of the teachings or even memorizing and learning all of the lists involved.
 It actually means to transform ourselves completely into someone like this; we can understand this from the way it’s described in Shantideva’s Engaging in Bodhisattva Behavior, where he mentions quite strongly that once we’ve developed a bodhichitta aim, then day and night, even if we’re intoxicated, our positive force grows more and more.